code2648/da-id-q1-2022-refresh/content/400/450-skip_DMS.md

 #### Open AWS CloudShell

-Open [AWS CloudShell](https://console.aws.amazon.com/cloudshell/home?region=us-east-1) in us-east-1 (N. Virginia) region.
+Open [AWS CloudShell](https://console.aws.amazon.com/cloudshell/home?region=us-east-1).
 It will open a terminal window in the browser.
 (If there is a pop-up, close it)

-::alert[We will be launching CloudShell in us-east-1 (N. Virginia) region irrespective of where you are running this whole workshop.
+::alert[CloudShell is available in specific regions and you shall find the supported regions in [AWS Regional Services List](https://aws.amazon.com/about-aws/global-infrastructure/regional-product-services/).
 By executing the following command you will be copying the data to the correct S3 bucket in whatever region it belongs (It can also be across region)]{type="info"}

 #### Copy Data across from staging Amazon S3 bucket to your S3 bucket